beantownpub/terraform-aws-k8s-alb/README.md

 # terraform-aws-k8s-alb
-Terraform module to create an ALB for a K8s cluster
+Terraform module to create an AWS Application Load Balancer (ALB) for a Kubernetes cluster